 Level 3-4 Shapes - Names of Shapes

-This quiz will help you understand the names and definitions of some of the various two and three dimensional shapes that you will come across.
-Take your time and read each question carefully before choosing your answers.
-Good luck!
+This quiz will help you get to know the names and meanings of various 2D and 3D shapes you'll encounter.
+Take your time, read each question carefully, and good luck!

 1.